anna-ringwood/atlanta-public-schools-closures/README.md

 ## Overview

+For a public-friendly presentation of the project's results, click [here](https://storymaps.arcgis.com/stories/775ccf2cc3d840f1ae997d02c38c6ef2).

 As of late 2025, Atlanta Public Schools (APS) has decided to close 10 elementary schools by 2027.
 This geospatial analysis uses Esri ArcGIS to visualize population characteristics of each elementary school zone and highlight areas where closures may disproportionately impact subgroups' reasonable walking access to elementary schools.
 A significant finding of the project is that, if school closures proceed as planned, an estimated 14,000 Black Atlantans will lose 15-minute walking access to an elementary school, which is 7x the estimated 2,000 white Atlantans projected to lose access.

+### How to Use This Repo

+To explore the code and ArcGIS project, download this repository as a zip file onto your local machine.
+The main ArcGIS project file is `GISProjectAnnaRingwood.aprx`.
+The R project and `CleaningCensusData.R` file may require changes to path names.

 ## Introduction